What is chemotherapy?

 There are many different chemotherapy medicines—the one you get will depend on the type of cancer you have

-Most chemotherapy drugs are given through your vein (IV), but some are given as a pill
+Most chemotherapy drugs are given through your vein (IV)

-Doctors will give you other medicine to lessen the side effects of chemotherapy
+Doctors may give you other medicine to lessen the side effects of chemotherapy

 Sometimes after you have gotten a chemotherapy drug for a while, the cancer cells become resistant to it.
 The chemotherapy stops killing them.
 If this happens, your doctor may try a different drug.